-Lockdown 2 has given us the perfect chance to explore the incredible areas surrounding us.
-Whether you're looking for a scenic workout spot, or an autumnal insta pic, we’ve got our dream-team together, to let you in on some of the best places to walk to around Bath!
+Explore the incredible areas surrounding you!
+Whether you're looking for a scenic workout spot, or a wintery insta pic, we’ve got our dream-team together, to let you in on some of the best places to walk to around Bath!

 Riverside Walks- Mirren Derby

 Start from Campus, City centre, Oldfield park, Widcombe

 I really love walking along the river in Bath.
 There are lots of nice places to walk and cycle along.
 I would recommend two walks.
 One really nice place to walk is starting from the steps down at Pulteney bridge (Next to the shop Found).
 There is a good view of the abbey and lots of benches for picnics.
 You can keep going along the river till you get to where the canal joins near Widcombe.

 Another good stretch of river/canal starts near carpenter house.
 You can walk along the north side of the river to Sainsburys and then on to Victoria bridge and further out to the countryside.
 I live in Oldfield and so often enjoy walking out to Victoria bridge, crossing the river and then going down the steps and turning left and walking along the path to Sainsburys.
 It’s a more scenic route than going along the road and there are lots of lovely trees along this walk.
 It can be a little busy with bikes.
 You can also turn right instead and go out towards the countryside and see the Weston Lock.

 Walking or cycling along here is nice as you can make your walk as long or as short as you want by just turning back when you are ready.
 I like looking out for nice canal boats and people stand up paddle boarding.
 These are easy places to walk or cycle as there is little chance of getting lost and the paths are tarmac for most of it.
 I can put my music on and just walk which is really nice.